Qizhong-George-Guo/qizhong-guo/reflections/liulan-reservoir-overtopping-local-breach.md

 The brief emphasizes that the event should not be attributed to a single cause before completion of official investigation.
 Key issues requiring further review include rainfall and inflow reconstruction, reservoir water-level and gate-operation records, actual spillway capacity, breach development, downstream flood routing, interaction with nearby reservoirs that also experienced distress, and the function of the normal spillway and a possible auxiliary or emergency spillway channel visible in pre-event satellite imagery.

-Beyond the immediate dam-breach mechanism, the event raises broader questions about the safety of aging earth dams under climate-amplified extremes, reservoir operation during floods exceeding the design standard, sediment and water-quality impacts, downstream warning and evacuation, post-disaster recovery, and the need to shift from design-standard-based protection toward risk-based system management.
+Beyond the immediate mechanisms of overtopping and local breach, the event raises broader questions about aging earth-dam safety under climate-amplified extremes, including whether existing design floods, flood-release capacity, and overtopping-resistance standards should be adaptively reassessed and, where necessary, upgraded under non-stationary climate conditions.
+It also highlights reservoir operation during floods exceeding the design standard, sediment and water-quality impacts, downstream warning and evacuation, post-disaster recovery, and the need to shift from design-standard-based protection toward risk-based system management.

 This brief is based on public information available during July 6–8, 2026, and does not substitute for official hydrologic review, dam-safety assessment, or forensic investigation.